LouisGJBertrand/KeyPHP/readme.md

 	provides classes to identify the app and more. its<br>
 	automatically imported to your project<br>
 <br>
-	- « stdio » : a class that comes with the bundle.<br>
+	- « STDio » : a class that comes with the bundle.<br>
 	This library helps the programmer to make an<br>
 	interface between the user and the programme.<br>
 <br>